farukerdem34/hotfix-kvadra-touchpad-nixos/README.md

 ## The problem

-On this notebook, after some idle time (10-30 minutes) touchpad stops to work.
+On this notebook, the touchpad stops functioning after some idle time (10-30 minutes).

-This notebook contains the Intel i5-1235U CPU, 4 Intel Corporation Alder Lake PCH Serial IO I2C Controllers I2C controllers and SYNA3602 touchpad, connected via I2C serial bus.
+he notebook is equipped with an Intel i5-1235U CPU, four Intel Corporation Alder Lake PCH Serial IO I2C controllers, and a SYNA3602 touchpad connected via the I2C serial bus.

-I2C controllers use interrupts 27, 31, 32 and 40, shared between the
+The I2C controllers use interrupts 27, 31, 32, and 40, which are shared
-`i2c_designware` and `idma64` modules, but only IRQ #27 seems to be really active.
+between the `i2c_designware` and `idma64` modules.
+However, only IRQ #27 appears to be actively used.

 Both `/sys/devices/pci0000:00/0000:00:19.0/dma/dma3chan0/bytes_transferred`
 and `/sys/devices/pci0000:00/0000:00:19.0/dma/dma3chan1/bytes_transferred`
-contains "0", so `idma64` seems to be actually not in use and the only module that uses these interrupts is the `i2c_designware` at the IRQ #27.
+show "0", indicating that idma64 is not actually in use.
+The only module utilizing these interrupts is `i2c_designware` at IRQ #27.

 Kernel log (dmesg) shows the following lines: